sakuli/sakuli.github.io/content/docs/enterprise/omd.md

 slug: omd-forwarder
 ---

-Add the forwarder to your project with:
+Install the forwarder to your project with:

 {{<highlight bash>}}
 npm i @sakuli/forwarder-gearman